itsuryev/tp-oauth-server/README.md

 You will need to configure IIS url rewrite to

 First of all, install [IIS URL Rewrite](http://www.iis.net/downloads/microsoft/url-rewrite) and [Application Request Routing module](http://www.iis.net/downloads/microsoft/application-request-routing) to make it all possible.
+With ARR installed, enable Proxy in its settings, and disable "Reverse rewrite host" (otherwise, redirects to something like `localhost:3001` won't work).

 Then, add the following config to IIS site's `web.config` (assuming that Targetprocess is served from `localhost/targetprocess` and this server is bound to `localhost:3000`):